jjsizemore/spotify-time-machine/README.md

 A Next.js application that lets you explore your Spotify listening history, create playlists based on specific time periods, and visualize your music journey.

+## Development Status

+This project is actively being developed.
+For detailed implementation status and priorities, see [TODO.md](./TODO.md).

 ## Features

+- **Comprehensive Dashboard:**
-- View your top artists, tracks, genres, and recently played tracks.
+  - View your top artists, tracks, genres, and recently played tracks
-- **Comprehensive Dashboard:** Access overall listening statistics, top artists & genres, and visualizations for listening trends (monthly track counts) and genre evolution over time.
+  - Interactive visualizations for listening trends and genre evolution
+  - Enhanced data processing with server-side aggregation (in progress)
+  - Progressive loading and caching for optimal performance

-- **Monthly Listening History:** Explore a chronological timeline of your liked tracks, grouped by month, with track details (title, artist, album, cover art, date liked).
+- **Monthly Listening History:**
+  - Chronological timeline of liked tracks, grouped by month
+  - Track details including title, artist, album, cover art, and date liked
+  - Audio previews (coming soon)
+  - Infinite scrolling with optimized data fetching

+- **Playlist Generation:**
-- **Generate Monthly Playlists:** Easily create Spotify playlists from your listening history for any given month directly from the history page.
+  - Create monthly playlists directly from your listening history
-- **Custom Playlist Generator:** Craft playlists based on custom date ranges, with options to filter by your top genres and artists.
-Includes keyboard shortcuts for efficiency and a button to share your created playlist.
-- **Spotify Authentication:** Secure sign-in using Spotify OAuth 2.0, managed by NextAuth.js, including automatic token refresh and session persistence.
-- **Responsive Design:** Enjoy a consistent experience across desktop and mobile devices.
+  - Custom playlist generator with date range selection
+  - Filter by top genres and artists
+  - Share functionality for created playlists

+- **Technical Features:**
+  - Secure Spotify OAuth 2.0 authentication with PKCE (in progress)
+  - Advanced caching system for API responses
+  - Responsive design with Tailwind CSS
+  - Comprehensive error handling and loading states

 ## Getting Started